Tax Credits for Energy Efficient Home Improvements and Clean Energy

 If you made certain energy-saving or energy-efficient home improvements, you could get a tax credit for your expenses.
 Note: for a married couple filing separate returns for separate properties, you can file two forms and claim the credit for each property.

 For 2022 and prior, this energy efficient home credit is only available to those taxpayers who did not claim more than $500 worth of home energy tax credits in an earlier year or $200 for windows.
-For current and future years, there is no lifetime limit or cap.
+For 2023 and future years, there is no lifetime limit or cap.

 In order to claim this energy credit on your return, you must have purchased the qualified improvements and placed them into service during the appropriate tax year.

 To qualify for the credit, the energy-saving improvements must have been made on an existing home in the United States - not a new construction - that was your primary residence which you owned.
+The manufacturer must also be a qualified manufacturer or QM who has registered with the IRS.

 Start Your IRS Tax Return Now